RicardoL1u/PaddleEE/README.md

 Event Extraction for PaddlePaddle translated from Pytorch
 > We do not produce codes, we are the translators on GitHub

+## Task Description
+the task we faced were proposed in event extraction challenge 2020 by iFLYTEK 科大讯飞 the detail description of the event extraction task could be checked from [the open platform of iFLYTEK](http://challenge.xfyun.cn/topic/info?type=hotspot)

 ## environments
-this repo could be directly conducted on the notebook provide by ai studio
+this repo could be directly conducted on the notebook provided by [aistudio](https://aistudio.baidu.com/aistudio/usercenter)

 ## how to execute
 - step1: run preprocess.py